kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/3_class.md

 This indicates how many Phenom Points you receive per level.
 If you have access to a Manifest Disciplines, you begin the game with a single PP, and after gaining a certain number of levels, you receive another for free.
 If for example, you receive one additional PP for every 3 levels, you will acquire a second PP at 4th level.

 ## Innate Bonuses
 These are the special bonuses intrinsic to each class.
 You receive these bonuses upon choosing a class, and then you receive the same as a bonus each time you gain a level.
-The Innate Bonuses for Strike, Blocking, or Dodging can never exceed +5, but all others can increase without limit.
+The innate bonuses for [@skill Strike @], [@skill Blocking @], or [@skill Dodging @] can never exceed `+5`, but all others can increase without limit.